victorioussolutionsltd/turbo_categories/README.md

 There is no authentication needed for running this project.

 The Categories controller has endpoints responsible for more data manipulation.
-The DTO types can be used for validation.
+The DTO types can be used for validation (Category type shared between FE and BE).
 NestJS is a very clean and elegant solution, enforcing some good architectural practices and patterns.

 <img src="assets/lifecycle.png" alt="life cycle" width="100%">